Limnetic-Git/gpl-recolorer/README.md

 # gpl-recolorer
-Utility to recolor big folders with .png to .gpl (GIMP's) palette
+Utility to recolor big folders with .png to .png but with .gpl (GIMP's) palette